Engage with DFAT

 APEC Inventory of Mutual Recognition Agreements (MRAs) for Professional Qualifications

-The APEC Mutual Recognition Online Workshops – Digital Credentialling of Professional and Skilled Services Providers is an online training course for government officials and representatives from professional services competent authorities in the APEC region.
+The APEC Digital Credential and Mutual Recognition of Professional Services online course is an for government officials and representatives from professional services competent authorities in the APEC region.
 The course explores current and best practice in the use of digital credentials to support cross-border recognition of professional service practitioners.
 For information, including how to register for the course, please refer to the Australian APEC Studies Centre website.

 APEC Professional Services and Mutual Recognition Community of Practice